yeyintphyo/demo-1/README.md

 # demo-1
-Demo small spring boot project to teach about CA and Cloud Deployment
+Demo small spring boot project to teach about CI and Cloud Deployment